 6. Get A Good Night’s Sleep

 While it is always important to get a good amount of rest, when you get a new tattoo it is absolutely crucial.
 When you get a new tattoo, your body reacts to it as if it were a wound.
 In order to heal a wound, you need to rest at least 8 hours a night if not more.
-Help your body by resting, as this recovery time will help your tattoo heal faster.
+Make sure to prioritize resting, as this recovery time will help your tattoo heal faster.
 Eating a healthy diet is also important during this time, so that your immune system can assist your healing.

 7. Don’t Pull Off Stuck Fabric

-Sometimes your fresh tattoo can stick to a fabric and cause you to panic, but do not worry!
-Simply grab the fabric that is stuck on your tattoo, but do not rip it off as it can be painful.
-Walk slowly to the nearest sink and rinse it with warm, gentle water.
-The fabric will easily slide off and your tattoo will be safe from harm.
-Make sure to wash the fabric right after to remove any excess bacteria.
+Sometimes your fresh tattoo can stick to fabric and cause you to panic, but don’t worry.
+Simply grab the fabric that is stuck on your tattoo without ripping it off.
+You don’t want to interfere with your tattoos ink, especially during the healing stage.
+Go to the nearest sink and rinse it gently with warm water.
+The fabric will easily slide off and your tattoo will be safe.
+Make sure to wash the fabric after to remove any excess bacteria.

 8. Use Tattoo Wipes When Necessary

-Tattoo antibacterial wipes can be extremely useful the first days after getting your tattoo in order to safely clean your tattoo.
+Tattoo antibacterial wipes can be extremely useful the first few days after getting your tattoo in order to safely clean your tattoo.
 Keep a handful near your bed, car, or work office and wherever else you frequent often to ensure you have them if you accidentally brush your tattoo against something.
-These wipes sooth your fresh wound and keep it sterilized, free from bacteria.
+These wipes sooth your fresh wound and keep it sterilized.

 9. Don’t Drink Alcohol

 Want to have a speedy recovery?
 Stay away from alcoholic beverages.
-You want your liver to focus on healing your new tattoo, and alcohol takes the livers focus away from your tattoo.
-Your body will also need plenty of fluids, and alcohol normally dehydrates your body.
-If you want to speed up your recovery time make sure to stay away from a night out with friends, at least for now.
+You want your liver to focus on healing your new tattoo, and alcohol makes your blood thin.
+Your body will need plenty of fluids, and alcohol normally dehydrates the body.
+If you want to speed up your recovery time try not to overindulge.

-Contact me for any further guidance when it comes to preparing for your next tattoo!
+Contact me for more info when it comes to preparing for your next tattoo!